-Check out some of our Spring/Summer Recreation Events HERE
+Check out our upcoming Recreation Events HERE

 You can still sign up for Emergency Alerts from the Whitehall Township Office of Emergency Management.
 This is a FREE service.
 Alerts will come via Text Messages and/or Email.